Negative words in Spanish, and more specifically, negative sentences in Spanish don’t quite sound right in English.

 Then, you’ll find that plural nouns almost never occur in negative Spanish sentences, such as ‘no problems’ or ‘no questions’.

-And, to see how strange it can get, I’ll show you how the Spanish translation of the word ‘some’ in phrases such as ‘some money’ or ‘some bread’ is quite different to English.
+And, to see how strange it can get, I’ll show you how the translation of the word ‘some’ in Spanish in phrases such as ‘some money’ or ‘some bread’ is quite different from English.

-In this article, you’ll learn everything you need to know about negative sentences in Spanish including how to handle double negatives, plurals, how to ask questions, and how you need to carefully deal with mass and count nouns.
+In this article, you’ll learn everything you need to know about negative sentences in Spanish including how to use Spanish negatives pairs, plurals, how to ask questions, and how you need to carefully deal with mass and count nouns.

 The main affirmative and negative words in Spanish: A quick reference